-If your employer is offering you both an HRA and an FSA—great!
-Using both is an excellent way to maximize your employer’s plan contributions to your healthcare, optimize your tax savings, and save even more on your medical services and other health expenses, such as your prescription costs.
+If your employer offers you both an HRA and an FSA—great!
+Using both is an excellent way to maximize employer contributions to your healthcare, optimize your tax savings, and save even more on your medical services and other out-of-pocket expenses, such as your prescription costs.

-- Unless otherwise specified in your employer’s plan documents, your total HRA allowance must be used first before you can dip into your healthcare FSA.
+- Unless otherwise specified in your employer’s plan documents, you must use your total HRA allowance before using your healthcare FSA funds.

-- This makes it more likely that any unused balance in your FSA will be forfeited at the end of the year.
-So your employer can opt to change your plan documents to allow FSA funds to be used first on medical expenses.
+- This makes it more likely that you will forfeit any unused balance in your FSA at the end of the year.
+Your employer can change your plan documents to allow FSA funds to be used first on medical expenses.

-When you look at your benefits package, you may find that you have several different types of health coverage and employee benefit plans to pick from.
-But it’s important to know that you may not have to pick just one.
+When you look at your benefits package, you may see several different types of health coverage and employee benefit plans to pick from.
+But it’s important to know you may not have to choose just one.

-Using an HRA and an FSA together is a smart way to take advantage of the health benefits your employer offers, and it allows you to get tax-free reimbursements on the qualified expenses you incur for you, your spouse, and your children.
+Using an HRA and an FSA together is a smart way to take advantage of employer-sponsored health benefit plans.
+It allows you to access more tax-free money for the qualifying medical expenses you incur for yourself, your spouse, and your dependents.